itzmore-mph/itzmore-mph-portfolio/README.md

 Ensure your database connection details are configured correctly in the SQL scripts or within the Python notebooks where SQL queries are executed.

 R
-Navigate to the R/ directory and run the R scripts for each club:
+Navigate to the R/ directory and run the R markdown for Expected Goal (xG) Analysis:

-Rscript Bayern.R

-Repeat for other clubs as needed.
+Rmarkdown Top5_Bundesliga-Germany_xG_Analysis.Rmd

 Data Sources
-Data was sourced from official Bundesliga websites, Kaggle datasets, and other sports analytics platforms.
+Data was sourced from official Transfermarkt.de websites, Kaggle datasets, and also other open Github Projects.
 Specific data files and their sources are listed within each notebook and script.

 Contributing
 Contributions are welcome.
 Please fork the repository and submit a pull request with your changes.